augustoolucas/augustoolucas/README.md

-## Hi there!

-- I'm Lucas, 26 years old.
-- I have a Bachelor's degree in Computer Engineering at [CIn - UFPE](https://cin.ufpe.br), where I'm currently studying for a Master's degree in Continual Learning for Image Classification.
-I'm also interested in Image Super-Resolution, Image Synthesis, and Representation Learning.
+Hello!
+My name is Lucas, and I'm a Computer Vision Developer and Researcher at Accenture.
+With a Bachelor's degree in Computer Engineering from CIn-UFPE and ongoing studies for a Master's degree in Continual Learning for Image Classification, I'm passionate about exploring the frontiers of computer vision research.
+I'm particularly interested in topics such as Image Super-Resolution, Image Synthesis, and Representation Learning.

-- I'm a Computer Vision Developer and Researcher at Accenture Brazil, researching on Continual Learning for Image Classification.
-Also, I work on projects involving Object Detection and Tracking.
-- I have experience working with Python and the following libs: PyTorch, PyTorch Lightning, Avalanche, Optuna, MLflow, Numpy, and Pandas.
+In my current role, I specialize in Continual Learning for Image Classification, and I also work on projects involving Object Detection and Tracking.
+I'm experienced in using Python and several key libraries for machine learning, including PyTorch, PyTorch Lightning, Avalanche, Optuna, MLflow, Numpy, and Pandas.

-- I speak Portuguese and English.
+If you're looking for someone with a deep understanding of computer vision, backed by both academic and professional experience, please don't hesitate to connect with me.
+I'm fluent in both Portuguese and English, and I look forward to collaborating with colleagues from around the world.